 Community Leaders Partner to Support Student Startups

-Provides students with legal advice and services
+A program providing students with legal advice and services

 The LEAP program consists of four key components as follows:

-- Duane Morris Pro-bono Legal Services: In very limited cases, the Duane Morris attorneys will evaluate if they can take on the responsibility of handling a student’s legal affairs and challenges.
-These decisions are made on a case by case basis.
+- Duane Morris Pro-bono Legal Services: In very limited cases, the Duane Morris attorneys will evaluate if they can take on the responsibility of handling a student’s legal affairs and challenges; these decisions are made on a case by case basis.

 Duane Morris LLP

 For short-term, specialized legal advice about various startup formation laws, apply for an appointment with Duane Morris attorneys.

 For long-term legal assistance with researching and filing, apply to be paired with a law student from USD’s Law Entrepreneurship Clinic.